Here are answers to some of the preliminary questions our customers often ask during their complimentary design consultations.

 The Daikin range of wall mounted split systems and air purifiers are the only systems endorsed by the National Asthma Council of Australia.
 Their excellent multiple air filtration systems are fantastic at expelling microscopic dust particles and odours and deactivating air borne bacteria and viruses.

 Wall mounted split systems can be installed almost anywhere with no need for ductwork.
 They provide air conditioning to a single zone and are available in cooling only or reverse cycle.
 We select a system to suit your room size and décor.
 We would love to show you our range of awesome options including very sleek designs to compliment the coolest interiors.
 We can also recommend WiFi enabled systems controllable from anywhere.
+Find out more about split system air conditioning here.

 Multi head split systems provide air conditioning in multiple zones, without the need for ceiling space and ductwork.
 Domestic and light commercial settings can have up to 9 indoor units connected to one outdoor unit.
 High end residential and commercial VRV applications can have up to 64 indoor units per outdoor unit.